Darkcraft8/JPBAI-Framework/jpbai/_doc/JPBAI_Require.md

-# Require param for possibleOutcome
+# Require param for possibleOutcome | To Be Rewritten

 * fireMode | string, default to none if nil none, primary or alt